 Other duties as assigned.

 Special Notes: The Research Foundation of SUNY is a private educational corporation.
 Employment is subject to the Research Foundation policies and procedures, sponsor guidelines and the availability of funding.
 FLSA Exempt position, not eligible for the overtime provisions of the FLSA.
 Minimum salary threshold must be met to maintain FLSA exemption.
-Occasional Evenings and Saturdays shifts will be required.
-The position also requires the selected candidate to work in various environments throughout the facility, throughout the shift (Towers, Pavilion & MART).
-The incumbent must be willing to be flexible with work availability.
+Evening and weekend work will be required at times.
+This position will be required to periodically work on the evening, night and weekend shifts.
+The position also required to work in various environments throughout the facility, throughout the shift.
+(Towers, Pavilion, MART).

 Resume/CV and cover letter should be included with the online application.

 Stony Brook University is committed to excellence in diversity and the creation of an inclusive learning, and working environment.
 All qualified applicants will receive consideration for employment without regard to race, color, national origin, religion, sex, pregnancy, familial status, sexual orientation, gender identity or expression, age, disability, genetic information, veteran status and all other protected classes under federal or state laws.

 If you need a disability-related accommodation, please call the university Office of Equity and Access (OEA) at (631) 632-6280 or visit OEA .